The Big Picture…

 There’s also some good research on why iterating (in general) is a good idea.

 It is unlikely that you have a fleshed-out idea from the start.
 And so iterating is something we all do naturally.
 Using the Lean Canvas gives us some rails to follow.

 Iteration is at the heart of the lean-approach.
 And Blank includes the following insight in his book “The Four Steps to Epiphany – Successful Strategies For Product That Win“:

 only in business school case studies does progress with customers happen in a nice linear fashion.
 The nature of finding a market and customers guarantees that you will get it wrong several times.
 Therefore, unlike the product development model, the Customer Development model assumes that it will take several iterations of each of the four steps until you get it right.Blank (2013)

-This is equally true for ideas and innovation (which hopefully form a business).
-We can look at Blank’s Customer Development Model (Figure 15) and see this.
+This is equally true for ideas and innovation.
+We can look at Blank’s Customer Development Model (Figure 8) and see this.

 Most of what we have looked at in the above is covering the first cycle: customer discovery.
 Where we have looked at our problem and iteratively tested that problem hypothesis and our product concept (solution) against itself. as well as identifying our early adopters used in the customer validation cycle.
 To fully harness the Customer Development Model we would look at testing our problem hypothesis and product concept with real customers in our target customer and early adopter segments.